Affiliate links on Android Authority may earn us a commission. Learn more.

 Yes, you can do all those things and more.
 The only difference will be the apps you use to perform those functions will probably be different than the ones you currently use.
 For example, Google Chrome will not be available on new HUAWEI phones, so you’ll need to use a different app for browsing the web.
 HUAWEI’s app store (called App Gallery) will have many of the apps you need.

 You can sideload Android apps onto HUAWEI phones running Harmony OS (but not Harmony OS NEXT), and a lot of them will work correctly.
 However, many prominent apps use something called Google Play Services to function.
-This Google product won’t be on new HUAWEI phones.
+This Google product won’t be on HUAWEI phones launched after 2019.
 There are several methods that have been used to sideload Google Play Services on HUAWEI phones successfully, but these are extremely unofficial, could potentially damage your phone, have no guarantee of working long-term, and potentially leave your device open to security risks.
 We do not recommend using this as a viable solution.

 HUAWEI is spending millions of dollars on convincing app developers to port their products to App Gallery.
-As such, there are a lot of Android apps already available through App Gallery.
+As such, there are a lot of apps you use that are already available through App Gallery.
 HUAWEI adds more all the time.
 You can install App Gallery on your current Android phone and search for the apps you depend on the most, which should help you decide if it can fully replace the Play Store.

 Yes, in almost all cases.
 Bluetooth is a cross-platform service, so everything should function as you would expect.
 Obviously, there’s no way to say every single device will work perfectly, but most everything should work.